“Masergy staff is always willing to take on additional challenges and run the extra mile. That’s very valuable.”

 Taking steps like these are the start of what Intertrust expects will be an ongoing, mission-critical process.
 “We have taken action in highly critical areas, but there are still lots of outstanding items that we need to solve,” said Intertrust Director of Strategy and Infrastructure.

-Intertrust is taking its Masergy service deployment to the next level.
-As IT migrates its internal infrastructure to the cloud it expects to continue to use UES in the new environment.
+Intertrust now is taking its Masergy service deployment to the next level, moving its UES solution beyond its internal infrastructure to the cloud and expects to continue to use UES in the new environment.